Introduction

 7. Limit Social Media Influence on Spending

-Social media can be a powerful influence on our spending habits, often encouraging us to buy things we don’t need.
-By being mindful of what we consume on social media, we can limit exposure to content that doesn’t align with our values.
+While social media can be both a good and bad influence on our buying habits, it can also incite buying things that we don’t need.
+Hence the need to be more selective about what we consume on social media so that we are less exposed to content that has no resonance with our values.

 How to Start: